 James Pickavance handles complex construction and engineering matters.
-He is listed as a leading individual in the Chambers and Legal 500 legal directories, where he is described as "an extremely capable and diligent lawyer," "extremely proactive," and "exceptionally gifted and talented."
+He is listed as a leading individual in the Chambers and Legal 500 legal directories, where he is described as "extremely proactive," "exceptionally gifted and talented," and "one of the best construction solicitors in the market."

 James represents contractors, owners, developers, and consultants in public and private projects, particularly in the energy, power, major infrastructure, and commercial development sectors.
 As well as acting in a project advisory and dispute avoidance capacity, he has experience in all major forms of dispute resolution, including contractual and statutory adjudication, domestic and international arbitration, expert determination, mediation, and High Court and Appellate Court litigation.
 He has experience in more than 20 jurisdictions.